rabbit-qin/NSCLC_Hypoxia/README.md

 ### rawData:
 - Gene expression data, PDUI value data, survival information data, and drug information data in the TCGA and CCLE datasets; PDUI value data in the single cell datasets.

+### Codes:
+### bulk&ccle:
+- The code used for analyzing the TCGA and CCLE datasets.

+### singleCell:
+- The code used for analyzing the single cell datasets.

+### spatialTranscriptome:
+- The code used for analyzing the spatial transcriptome datasets.